 1. Print and complete the IOLTA Application.

 2. Take the completed and signed application to an interest bearing approved financial institution.
-Click here for a list of financial institutions approved and currently holding IOLTA accounts.
+Click here for an interactive map and list of financial institutions approved and currently holding IOLTA accounts.

 If your bank has questions about becoming an approved financial institution, they should call the Office of the Disciplinary Administrator at (785) 296-2486 or email at email@example.com.